 SSENT has a set of function pulses where the host controller must hold the output low.
-The duration of the low pulse provided by the host controller defines the function, as described in Tables 16 and 17.
+The duration of the low pulse provided by the host controller defines the function, as described in Table 17 and Table 18.
 Following the low pulse, if the part is addressed to respond and the slot number matches the device slot counter, the device delays the output SENT frame with a minimum of 7 ticks high period to differentiate between the host trigger, and the device response.
-For the fast tick times, the 7 tick high period may be extended, to preserve a minimum time of 70.4 μs from the rising edge of the function pulse to the end of the sync pulse required for internal processing.
+For the fast tick times, the 7 tick high period may be extended, to preserve a minimum time of $70.4 \mu s$ from the rising edge of the function pulse to the end of the sync pulse required for internal processing.
 Whether the device responds to a function pulse is defined by the purpose of each pulse.

-• F_OUTPUT: Addressed sensor will return a SENT frame with sampled magnetic data.
+- F_OUTPUT: Addressed sensor will return a SENT frame with sampled magnetic data.
 If there is data from a sample-and-hold operation available (F_SAMPLE or via C_ZERO_SAMPLE=1 [cfg_zero_sample,0x14]), then that data is returned, otherwise current data is sampled and returned.
 A Sensor configured with C_ZERO_SAMPLE=1 will sample-and-hold on the rising edge of the F_OUTPUT pulse for Slot 0.
-A Sensor configured with C_NO_SAMPLE=1 (cfg_no_sample,0x14) and C_ZERO_SAMPLE=0 will never sample-and-hold, so will always return current data in response to F_OUTPUT.

-- F_SAMPLE: All sensors except those configured for C_NO_SAMPLE=1 will sample and hold their data at the rising edge of the pulse.
+A Sensor configured with C_NO_SAMPLE=1 (cfg_no_sample,0x14) and C_ZERO_SAMPLE=0 will never sample-and-hold, so will always return current data in response to F_OUTPUT. - F_SAMPLE: All sensors except those configured for C_NO_SAMPLE=1 will sample and hold their data at the rising edge of the pulse.
 If C_SAMPLE_ADR=0 (cfg_fsample_adr,0x14), this is a BroadcastPulse to a Sensor, and that Sensor will not respond.
 If C_SAMPLE_ADR=1, this is also an AddressingPulse to a Sensor, and the addressed sensor will return a SENT frame with either the sampled or current data.
-It is recommended, but not required, that all Sensors on the bus be configured the same. - F_DIAG: Sensors(s) will enter self-test diagnostics based on EEPROM settings.
-The two self-test (lbist and coilBIST) may be interdependently disabled via lbist_dis and coilbist_dis (cfg_c, 0x09).
-Addressing is configured via the cfg_diag_adr (out_cfg_c, 0x14) field.
-If configured with cfg_diag_adr = 0, the sensor treats an F_DIAG pulse as a Broadcast Pulse, and immediately enters diagnostics (unless both disable bits are set).
-If configured with cfg_diag_adr = 1, the sensor treats an F_DIAG as an Addressing Pulse.
-The addressed sensor does not respond, but - F_SYNC: All Sensors will synchronize their SlotNumbers by setting their SlotCounters such that the next AddressingPulse is for Slot 0.
+It is recommended, but not required, that all Sensors on the bus be configured the same. - F_DIAG: Sensor(s) will enter self-test Diagnostics based on C_DIAG_ENABLE (lbist_dis, 0x9) and C_DIAG_ADR (cfg_diag_adr,0x14) options.
+If configured with C_DIAG_ADR=0, the Sensor treats F_DIAG as a BroadcastPulse, does not respond, and immediately enters Diagnostics unless C_DIAG_ENABLE=0.
+If configured with C_DIAG_ADR=1, the Sensor treats F_DIAG as an AddressingPulse.
+The addressed Sensor does not respond, but enters diagnostics if C_DIAG_ENABLE=1. - F_SYNC: All Sensors will synchronize their SlotNumbers by setting their SlotCounters such that the next AddressingPulse is for Slot 0.